maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - If not, we get a compile-time error
   - **Rust will not automatically try to convert non-Boolean types to a Boolean**
     - Rust does not interpret *Truthy* and *Falsy* values
-    - I.e. The value of the expression needs to be a boolean
+    - I.e. The value of the condition expression needs to be an exact boolean

 #### `else if` Expression

 - `else if` expressions allow to specify additional conditions
   - Checks each `if` expression in turn
   - Executes the **first** body for which the condition evaluates to `true`
-  - ***No cascades*: Exits the forks once a matching path has been determined**
+  - ***No cascades*: Immediately exits the forks once a matching path has been determined**
     - Only one result is allowed
     - Whichever comes first that satisfies the condition is used